exemari/qu-challenge/README.md

 10- I divided the logic into different files like components, utils, api, constants and types.
 This is to make it much easier to read.

+11- Added skeleton to display a kind of "loading" while we wait for the API result.

 ## Stack and libraries

 In this library, I'm using: